‘Game Of Thrones’: HBO Announces New Prequel Series Called ‘House Of The Dragons’

 “The Game of Thrones universe is so rich with stories.
 We look forward to exploring the origins of House Targaryen and the earlier days of Westeros along with Miguel, Ryan, and George.”

-While the canceled Game of Thrones prequel series took a long time to develop, the new series will be fast-tracked through thanks to being greenlit straight to series.
+While the canceled Game of Thrones prequel series took a long time to develop, the new series will be fast-tracked, thanks to being greenlit straight to series.
 This will likely speed up production, which is great news for fans who are desperate to get stuck into another series set within the same universe.

-The 10-episode series will be created by Martin, who created the book series, A Song of Ice and Fire, on which the TV series was based, alongside Ryan Condal, who has previously worked on the series, Colony.
+The 10-episode series will be created by Martin — who created the book series A Song of Ice and Fire on which the TV series was based — and Ryan Condal, who has previously worked on the series Colony.